cloudflare/daphne/README.md

 on integration tests implemented in `daphne_worker_test`.
 See the README in that directory for instructions on running Daphne-Worker locally.

-> NOTE Integration tests can be run via docker-compose, but this is not working
+Integration tests can be run via docker-compose.
-> at the moment.

 ```
 docker-compose up --build --abort-on-container-exit --exit-code-from test